 Prominent atheists’ attacks on religion may be counterproductive to their cause.
-Mark Russell explores the nature of belief, disbelief, and how to approach the threat of religious extremism.
+Exploring the nature of belief, disbelief, and religious extremism.

 Our faith was the centerpiece of our social lives.
 We went to church twice a week.
 Our friends were by and large people we had met in church.
 If someone was sick, or things weren’t going well, you could count on a visit from the “prayer warriors.”
 It was also from my faith that I drew my sense of self-worth, my sense of identity.
 My faith made me feel better about dying someday, and connected me to something stronger and wiser than myself.
 Given the advantages to believing, it was easy to suppress my doubts for a time.
 But as I grew older and discovered a world much larger than the one I had been shown, the doubts began to breed.
 Without quite realizing what had happened, I awoke one morning no longer believing in God, and perhaps even more alarming, no longer needing to believe.